billbotprocessing-star/IntakeOps-AI/README.md

 ---

-## 🚀 What the Web View Showcases
+## 🚀 What to expect

-The live web experience demonstrates how IntakeOps-AI operates as a **closed-loop intake system**:
+The live web experience: https://billbotprocessing-star.github.io/IntakeOps-AI/ demonstrates how IntakeOps-AI operates as a **closed-loop intake system**:

 ### 🗣 AI Voice Receptionist
 An AI receptionist trained on your business intake logic: